Isabella Blow: Career

 Blow moved to New York City in 1979 to study Ancient Chinese Art at Columbia University and shared a flat with the actress Catherine Oxenberg.
 A year later, she left the Art History programme at Columbia, moved to Texas, and worked for Guy Laroche.
 In 1981 she married her first husband, Nicholas Taylor (whom she divorced in 1983), and was introduced to the fashion director of the US edition of Vogue, Anna Wintour.
-Blow was hired initially as Wintour's assistant, but it was not long before she was assisting André Leon Talley, as of 2008 US Vogues editor-at-large.
+Blow was hired initially as Wintour's assistant, but it was not long before she was assisting André Leon Talley.
 While working in New York, she befriended Andy Warhol and Jean-Michel Basquiat.

 She returned to London in 1986 and worked for Michael Roberts, then the fashion director of Tatler and The Sunday Times Style magazine.
 During this period she was romantically linked to editor Tim Willis.
 In 1989, Blow married her second husband, barrister and art dealer Detmar Hamilton Blow, a grandson of the early 20th-century society architect Detmar Blow, in Gloucester Cathedral.
 Philip Treacy designed the bride's wedding headdress and a now-famous fashion relationship was forged.
 Realizing Treacy's talent, Blow established Treacy in her London flat, where he worked on his collections.
 She soon began wearing Treacy's hats, making them a signature part of her flamboyant style.
 In a 2002 interview with Tamsin Blanchard, Blow declared that she wore extravagant hats for a practical reason: [...] to keep everyone away from me.
 They say, Oh, can I kiss you?
 I say, No, thank you very much.
 That's why I've worn the hat.
 Goodbye.
 I don't want to be kissed by all and sundry.
 I want to be kissed by the people I love.